Ex-Trump campaign chairman Manafort lied to FBI: special counsel

 Russia denies U.S. allegations it hacked Democratic Party emails and ran a disinformation campaign, largely on social media.
 Trump denies any campaign collusion and calls the investigation a political witch hunt.

+The agreement pertains to one of two cases against Manafort.
+He was convicted by a jury in August on tax and bank fraud charges in the other case in Virginia.

+Rudy Giuliani, who represents Trump in the Russia investigation, told Reuters in October that he had periodically spoken with Manafort’s lawyer, Kevin Downing, and that he believed Manafort had not provided any information to prosecutors that was damaging to the president.

-Reporting by David Alexander; Editing by Kevin Drawbaugh and Peter Cooney
+Reporting by Nathan Layne in New York and David Alexander in Washington; Editing by Kevin Drawbaugh and Peter Cooney